 Exercise is a common trigger for many people with asthma.
-For some people, exercise and other things cause asthma symptoms.
+For some people, exercise along with other things cause asthma symptoms.
 For others, asthma symptoms only happen with exercise or physical activity.
 In both cases, this is called exercise-induced bronchoconstriction (EIB).
 (It used to be called exercise-induced asthma.)
 This means that exercise causes the airways (bronchi) to narrow or constrict.

 The cause of EIB

 Experts don't know exactly why exercise causes narrowing of the airways.
 When exercising, the increased breathing in and out through the mouth may cause the airways to dry and cool.
 This may irritate them and cause symptoms.
 This is especially true when exercising outside in cold weather.
-Breathing in air pollution, chemicals, or allergens such as pollen may also be factors.
+Breathing in air pollution, chemicals, or allergens, such as pollen, may also be factors.
 You breathe more when you exercise.
 So a larger amount of possible triggers are breathed in.

 Symptoms of EIB

 EIB symptoms are the same as asthma symptoms.
 They include coughing, wheezing, and chest tightness 5 to 20 minutes after starting exercise.
 In some people, the symptoms can start after exercise.
 This is often the case if the exercise is strenuous and short.
-EIB can also include symptoms such as extra tiredness (fatigue) and feeling short-of-breath during or after exercise.
+EIB can also include symptoms, such as extra tiredness (fatigue) and feeling short-of-breath, during or after exercise.

 But that doesn't mean you should completely stop exercising.
 In fact, exercise is very helpful for people with asthma.
 It can improve your airway function by strengthening your breathing muscles.
 Talk with your healthcare provider for more information.